pessini/LetterFrequency/README.md

 ## Dataset

-For this project I am using [6 books](./dataset/books/) from English, Portuguese and Italian.
+For this project was used [6 books](./dataset/books/) from English, Portuguese and Italian.

 - [Journal of Small Things by Helen Mackay][1]
 - [Il perduto amore by Umberto Fracchia][2]